Nishant43S/password-manager-app/README.md

    - On successful authentication, a user session is created.

 2. **Dashboard Access**
-   - Upon login, users are redirected to the Dashboard.
+   - after login, users are redirected to the Dashboard.
    - Users can:
      - Add credentials (with fields for website, username, password)
      - Edit or delete existing credentials